KevinUC/huracan/REPORT.md

 # Error handling (high level):

-Errors can occur during parsing and executing phase.
+Errors can occur during parsing and executing phases.
 We added all possible error types to an enum.
-We also implemented a _printErrorMessage_ function that takes in an error type and print out the corresponding error message by using switch statements.
-The _printErrorMessage_ might only be invoked during the parsing and executing phase.
+We also implemented a _printErrorMessage_ function that takes in an enum error type and print out the corresponding error message by using switch statements.
+The _printErrorMessage_ function might only be invoked during the parsing and executing phase.

 # Command parsing: